Floral Jamming: Floral Jamming

 The mission of Floral Jamming is to promote floral art to the general public.
 Participants of Floral Jamming are usually beginners who have little to no experience in floral arrangement or floral design.
 A key feature of Floral Jamming is that the sessions must be conducted by a floral designer with professional certification.

 Through Floral Jamming, these participants can assemble a final floral product under professional guidance without having taken any classes.
 During a Floral Jamming session, the floral designer only provides guidance upon participants’ request.
 Based on the individual participants’ design, the floral designer could make suggestions on how to refine the arrangement.

 Floral Jamming is also educational.
 It can introduce concepts of nature and design to young participants.
 It is an activity that can enhance family bonding and interpersonal skills.

-Many Floral Jammers have commented that the process of focusing on producing their own individual creation has helped them to distress.
+Many Floral Jammers have commented that the process of focusing on producing their own individual creation has helped them to de-stress.